Slow Jams

-"Slow Jams" is a song by American musician Quincy Jones from his studio album Q's Jook Joint (1995).
-Written and produced by Rod Temperton, vocals for the song were initially recorded by Babyface, Portrait, Barry White and SWV.
-A remix version, released in 1996 as the album's second single, replaced the latter's vocals with Tamia.
-A commercial success, it peaked at number 2 on the New Zealand Singles Chart and reached the top 20 on Billboards Hot R&B Singles chart.
+"Slow Jams" is a song by American musician Quincy Jones from his 1995 studio album, Q's Jook Joint.
+Written by Rod Temperton and produced by Jones, vocals for the song were initially recorded by Babyface, Portrait, Barry White and SWV.
+A remix version, released in 1996 as the album's second single, replaced SWV's vocals with Tamia's.

+A commercial success, "Slow Jams" peaked at number two on the New Zealand Singles Chart and reached the top 20 on the US Billboard Hot R&B Singles chart.
 The original version featuring SWV earned a nomination for Best R&B Performance by a Duo or Group with Vocals at the 39th Grammy Awards in 1997.